To establish the UC Davis policy for the reporting and investigation of concerns regarding animal care and use.

 The following investigation and documentation procedure will be used for reports of animal care and use concerns:

-- The IACUC Office or TRACS Veterinary Services will complete Part B of the reporting form to document his/her evaluation of the incident, any actions taken with respect to the health of the animals, and his/her initial assessment of whether there were any protocol and/or policy violations.
-As part of this assessment, the Principal Investigator will be notified immediately and provided the opportunity to respond to the reported concerns.
+- The IACUC Office or Campus Veterinary Services will review the concern and present a report along with an action plan if required at the next convened IACUC meeting.
+As part of this assessment, the Principal Investigator or other responsible party will be notified and provided the opportunity to respond to the reported concerns.

 - Guide for the Care and Use of Laboratory Animals, Eight Edition